-Route 66 travelers making their way west from Oatman, Arizona will descend an incline for about 20 miles before reaching Golden Shores.
-This area was not born of the Mother Road and is part of the city of Topock, but, the name refers to a development near the Colorado River north of Topock.
+Route 66 travelers making their way west from Oatman, Arizona, will descend an incline for about 20 miles before reaching Golden Shores.
+This area was not born of the Mother Road and is part of the city of Topock, but the name refers to a development near the Colorado River north of Topock.

 Soon, engineers began to look for a new way for Route 66 travelers to cross the Colorado River.
 When the Santa Fe Railroad opened a new bridge for their trains in 1945, the rails were removed from the old Red Rock Bridge, reinforcements were made, and the bridge was opened for automobile traffic in 1947.

-In 1966, when I-40 barreled through, replacing the Mother Road, a new four-lane steel girder bridge was built and the old Red Rock Bridge was abandoned.
+In 1966, when I-40 barreled through, replacing the Mother Road, a new four-lane steel girder bridge was built, and the old Red Rock Bridge was abandoned.
 After 22 years of sitting rusting in the sun, the Red Rock Bridge was finally dismantled in 1988.

 And what of the Trails Arch Bridge that was abandoned in 1947?
-It’s still there — its gleaming white girders now supporting gas and utility lines across the river.
+It’s still there — its gleaming white girders now support gas and utility lines across the river.
 The Old Trails Arch Bridge was featured in the film The Grapes of Wrath.
 Sometimes also referred to as the Topock Bridge or the Needles Bridge, it was listed on the National Register of Historic Places in 1988.